PacificGasAndElectric/SlipCover/README.md

 [Sync-Gateway](https://developer.couchbase.com/documentation/mobile/current/installation/sync-gateway/index.html)
 and [Couchbase Server](https://www.couchbase.com/sign-in) locally.

-- The data will be populated once the docker container finishes uploading the bucket "beer-sample."
-The first time it runs, it takes up to ~50 seconds to run docker script and upload ~7000 documents.
-The progress bar set for ~55 sec to insure all documents are uploaded.
+- The data will be populated once the docker container finishes uploading the "beer-sample" bucket.
+The first time it runs, it takes ~50 seconds to run the docker script and upload ~7000 documents.
+The progress bar is set for ~55 sec to ensure all documents are uploaded.

 ## View Mode
--  It shows a list of documents ID's.
+-  Shows a list of documents ID's
--  Ability to `view, edit, remove, download` a document from Sync-Gateway.
+-  Ability to `view, edit, remove, download` a document from Sync-Gateway
--  Ability to search for a specific document.
+-  Ability to search for a specific document

 <img src=./screenshots/readMode.png width=70% />

 ## Edit Mode
-- Ability to save the changes into Sync-Gateway.
+- Ability to save the changes into Sync-Gateway

 <img src= ./screenshots/editMode.png width=70% />